Walter Bonatti: Matterhorn

 Shortly after the climb, Walter Bonatti announced his retirement from professional climbing at the age of 35 and after only 17 years of climbing activity.

 Life after professional climbing: Reporter and explorer

-Bonatti worked for more than 20 years as a reporter for the weekly Italian magazine Epoca, travelling off the beaten track.
+Bonatti worked for more than 20 years as a reporter for the weekly Italian magazine Epoca, traveling off the beaten track.
 Here are the most notable places he visited: